vtomyev/shield/content/english/about.md

 # watermark text
 watermark: ""
 # page header background image
-page_header_image: "images/background/about.jpg"
+page_header_image: ""
 # meta description
-description : "Cupidatat non proident sunt culpa qui officia deserunt mollit <br> anim idest laborum sed ut perspiciatis."
+description : "About Shield Security: Your Safeguard in the Tri-Cities, Rooted in Community"

 layout : "about"
 draft : false